CoFH/cofh.github.io/docs/fluiduct/index.md

 ### Placement
 When placed, a fluiduct connects to any adjacent fluiducts and blocks that can output or receive fluids.
-A side of a fluiduct can be disconnected and reconnected by using a [crescent hammer](/docs/crescent-hammer/) or similar on it.
+Any side of a fluiduct can be disconnected and reconnected by using a [crescent hammer](/docs/crescent-hammer/) or similar on it.